-Sexual harassment can seriously damage the integrity of an educational institution, destroy the institution's positive work and educational atmosphere and cause psychological and physiological damage to the victims.
-The college condemns such activity and is strongly committed to promoting a work and academic environment free from sexual harassment of any form.
-The definition, examples and procedures for handling a sexual harassment complaint can be found in the appendix.
+Discrimination and harassment can seriously damage the integrity of an educational institution, destroy the institution's positive work and educational atmosphere and cause psychological and physiological damage to the victims.
+The college condemns such activity and is strongly committed to promoting a work and academic environment free from discrimination and harassment.
+The definition, examples and procedures for handling complaints can be found in the appendix.